Burmese cats ideal weight and nutrition

 Burmese cats history

-The earliest of the breed's existence in a series of 17 illustrated poems written in Siam , today known as Thailand, during the period of the Ayutthaya.
-In the certain poems are mentioned three types of cats, the Vichien Mat (Siamese), the Si-Sawat (Korat), and the Thong Daeng (Copper, now known as Burmese).
+The earliest of Burmese cats existence in a series of 17 illustrated poems written in Siam , today known as Thailand, during the period of the Ayutthaya.
+In the certain poems are mentioned three types of cats, the Vichien Mat (Siamese cat), the Si-Sawat (Korat), and the Thong Daeng (Copper, now known as Burmese).
 These cats are thought to have remained in Thailand until it was invaded by the Burmese in the 18th century.
 The Burmese soldiers upone their return to Burma seem to have taken the temple cats with them.

 In the early 1930’s, Dr. Joseph Thompson of San Francisco imported an attractive walnut-brown female from Burma, which he named Wong Mau.
-Through selective breeding to Siamese, it was established that the Burmese is a distinct breed.The breed was accepted for CFA studbook registration in 1936 and for championship status in 1957.
+Through selective breeding to Siamese cats, it was established that Burmese cats were a distinct breed.The breed was accepted for CFA studbook registration in 1936 and for championship status in 1957.

 The 21 years of delay for the breed to be accepted for championship status, is due to a real paradox.
 Burmese studbook registration in CFA was suspended from 1947 to 1953 , because of a "temporary" opposition to he practice of out-crossing between Burmese to Siamese cats.
 Interestingly enough, cross-breeding Siamese and Burmese cats is what later produced the Tonkinese breed.
 The ironic part about this is that Wong Mau, the mother of the Burmese breed, is now widely believed to have been a Burmese-Siamese cross herself.